Matt Cain's perfect game: Aftermath

 Cain's cleats, hat, uniform, dirt taken from the pitcher's mound, and a ball from the game will be included in an exhibit in the National Baseball Hall of Fame and Museum.
 All four umpires signed a game ball for Cain, and Belt gave Cain the ball used to record the final out.

 According to Bill James' game score statistic, Cain's perfect game tied Sandy Koufax's perfect game for the most dominant modern-era perfect game.

+Cain's perfect game would be the first of four no-hitters thrown by Giants pitching in four consecutive seasons, as Tim Lincecum would no-hit the San Diego Padres in both 2013 (in San Diego) and 2014 (in San Francisco), and Chris Heston would no-hit the New York Mets during his rookie season in 2015.
+Lincecum's first no-hitter came only eleven days after being the losing pitcher when the Giants were no-hit by Homer Bailey of the Cincinnati Reds.